BepiColombo: Before launch

 The BepiColombo mission proposal was selected by ESA in 2000.
 A request for proposals for the science payload was issued in 2004.
 In 2007, Astrium (now Airbus Defence and Space) was selected as the prime contractor, and Ariane 5 chosen as the launch vehicle.
+The mission was approved in November 2009, after years in proposal and planning as part of the European Space Agency's Horizon 2000+ programme.
 The initial target launch of July 2014 was postponed several times, mostly because of delays on the development of the solar electric propulsion system.
-The mission was approved in November 2009, after years in proposal and planning as part of the European Space Agency's Horizon 2000+ programme; it is the last mission of the programme to be launched.
+BepiColombo is the last mission of the programme to be launched.

 Launch

 The two orbiters were successfully launched together on 20 October 2018.
-The launch took place on Ariane flight VA245 from Europe’s Spaceport in Kourou, French Guiana.
+The launch took place on Ariane flight VA245 from Europe's Spaceport in Kourou, French Guiana.